anirudhramanan/anirudhramaman.github.io/_posts/2016-10-15-android-scheduling-1.markdown

 GcmNetworkManager, and JobScheduler fits the use case when the job has to be repeated or one-off, while keeping battery life in mind.
 If some kind of precision is required in the timing, AlarmManager should be used.

 Eg : An alarm app should use AlarmManager, instead of GcmNetworkManager, or JobScheduler.

-For any queries, please email me at anirudhramanan23@gmail.com.
-Thank you.